 Parexel offers biopharmaceutical services to clients in more than 100 countries.
 The majority of home based roles are therefore in research, science, medical and health fields.

 If you have experience in these fields then Parexel is a good place to start your search for a work from home opportunity.
 The company looks for ingenuity and technical expertise and there are lots of roles available.
-While the majority are in the US you won’t find a shortage of opportunities in other countries, as this is one of the few health ‘work from home’ companies that are hiring around the world.
+While the majority are in the US there’s no shortage of opportunities in other countries, as this is one of the few health ‘work from home’ companies that are hiring around the world.

 In this world-leading health and wellbeing company, over 25% of the workforce work from home.
 The company looks for driven employees with excellent time management skills who are able to prioritize tasks and work to strict deadlines.

 Interested parties usually take part in a recruitment chat as the first stage of the process before applying.
 You will need excellent interpersonal and communication skills.
 Proven experience is required, along with at least a bachelor’s degree.

 Where: Global but the majority of telecommuting opportunities are in the US.